 - school staff and boards

 - family, associates and representatives of the person whose personal data we areprocessing

 - financial organisations

 - press and the media

 It may sometimes be necessary to transfer personal information overseas.
 When this is needed information may be transferred to countries or territories around the world.
-Any transfers made will be in full compliance with all aspects of the data protection act.
+Any transfers made will remain in full compliance with all aspects of the General Data Protection Act.